-I’ve had the (often dis)pleasure of staying in various budget accommodation in London this year and have stories to tell and advice to give which you should certainly keep in mind if you are coming here for the olympics in a few weeks time.
+I’ve had the (often dis)pleasure of staying in various budget accommodation in London and have stories to tell and advice to give which you should certainly keep in mind.

 The first place we stayed straight off the plane in London.

 The Good: Some nights of the week are around the 50 pound mark if you book early enough in advance.
 The room was really really nice and the airport noise was blocked out by double glazing.
 Downstairs there were vending machines, a restaurant and a Costa Coffee which were much needed as other than a McDonald’s and garage next door, there were no other food places in the vicinity.

 The Bad: This is really designed for a one night stay on your way to/from Heathrow as there is little in the way of food or entertainment within walking distance and the restaurant downstairs is pricey.
 We’d booked and pre-paid for breakfast but being jet-lagged we missed it and it cost more than breakfast should.

 We also attempted to check in to the wrong hotel as there is another Premier Inn further down Bath Road and our bus driver kindly dropped us at the wrong one.
 The doctor my boyfriend required a visit from also made the same mistake and wasn’t very impressed with my directions.

 The Good: Again fairly soundproof from the Heathrow noise, and a courtesy shuttle was available (though we did not use it).

 The Bad: The en suite bathroom was smaller than those normally found on aeroplanes and once the shower was used water was everywhere for the remainder of the day and our room was not cleaned at the weekend – we were told this was due to the fact they had only one cleaner working.